jorshoc/Using-Elo-Scores-to-Predict-NBA-Game-Outcomes/README.md

 The objective of this project is to predict both NBA regular season and playoff game outcomes based on teams' elo ratings, shooting percentages, and other statistics.

 ### Introduction:
 The fivethirtyeight.com website uses elo ratings to measure a team's strength throughout the regular season and playoffs.
 Depending on the final score of a game, the location of a game (home or away), and the elo ratings of the two teams entering a game, each team's elo rating changes after every game they play.
 Furthermore, elo ratings are posited as more accurate than W-L records in assessing a team's strength.
-Although fivethirtyeight does not explicitly define the formula it uses to calculate elo ratings, the general equation for elo ratings is defined here:
+Although fivethirtyeight does not explicitly define the formula it uses to calculate elo ratings, the general equation and definitions of elo ratings can be found in these two articles:

-$E_0=1300$

-$E_{i+1}=K(S_{team}-\frac{1}{1+10^{\frac{E_{i,opp}-E_i}{400}}})+E_i$

-The $E_0$ term is a team's first elo rating, $E_{i+1}$ is a team's elo rating after a game, $E_i$ is a team's rating before a game, and $E_{i,opp}$ is the team's opponent's elo rating before the game.
-Furthermore, K takes into account the winner of the game, the margin of victory, the location of the game, and the elo ratings of both teams before the game.
-Please see the following two articles for more detailed explanations of NBA elo ratings:

 - https://www.ergosum.co/nate-silvers-nba-elo-algorithm/
 - https://fivethirtyeight.com/features/how-we-calculate-nba-elo-ratings/